Certora/Documentation/docs/gambit/mutation-verifier.md

   for the [Borda example](https://demo.certora.com/?Borda).
 Rules are represented by the green outer circles and the mutants are represented by the gray dots.
-Selecting a rule shows which mutants it killed and selecting a mutant shows which rules killed it.
+Selecting a rule shows which mutants it detected and selecting a mutant shows which rules detected it.
-The coverage metric is computed as the fraction of total generated mutants that were killed.
+The coverage metric is computed as the fraction of total generated mutants that were detected.
 Clicking on a mutant's patch also shows the diff with respect to the original program.